webseitz/homekitSVM40/README.md

 * **SDA** (green) of the SEK-SVM40 to the **GPIO 4 (D2)** of the ESP8266
 * **SEL** (blue) of the SEK-SVM40 to the **GND** of the ESP8266  (choosing the I2C interface)

+You may use [this site](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/) to find the pins on your ESP8266 device.

 ## Software Setup